Sometrik/framework/iOS_Support.md

 # First steps

 - Create Xcode project for the example application as specified in _Compilation.md_.
+- The example application tries to create application, frame view, linear layout, text label and a button, so you should start by implementing the commands CREATE_FRAMEVIEW, CREATE_LINEAR_LAYOUT, CREATE_TEXT, CREATE_BUTTON.
+CREATE_APPLICATION command can be ignored for now.
+  - Frame view is just a widget that covers the whole window, and can show its child widgets layered independently.
+  - It is possible that linear layout can be implemented using UIStackView.
+However, the idea is that the linear layout positions its children eiher vertically or horizontally and adjusts their positions if some are deleted.
 - Open the file iOSFramework.mm and start adding code to _sendCommands()_ method.
+The language for the file is Objective-C++, so you can mix Objective-C and C++ without problems.

 # iOSMainThread and iOSThread